 Portokalopita is a traditional Greek orange cake that is extraordinarily aromatic and moist.
 It is soaked in a mildly spiced orange syrup.

-Portokalopita (pronounced por-to-ka-LO-pi-ta) is a very popular dessert in Greece, but it’s a bit unusual and nothing like my other cake recipes on the blog!
+Portokalopita (pronounced por-to-ka-LO-pi-ta) is a Greek orange phyllo cake that is a very popular dessert in Greece, but it’s a bit unusual and nothing like my other cake recipes on the blog!